ASOS is one of the leading fast fashion companies in the world. Why? Largely because they are a convenient quick-stop shopping experience.

 Fair Labor: 5/33

 First, we consider if the company has a code of conduct available for the public to access, and ASOS does.
-It is located on their brand page and outlines all of their policies for their employees.
+It is located within the “Fashion with Integrity” section of their website and outlines all of their policies for their employees.

-ASOS also assesses all of their first-tier facilities regularly to ensure the safety of their employees, which means that they are aware of the conditions that their makers are working in on a day-to-day basis.
+ASOS also assesses all of their first-tier and second-tier facilities annually to ensure the safety of their employees, which means that they are aware of the conditions that their makers are working in on a day-to-day basis.
 In summary, ASOS does work closely with their stakeholders in order to work towards creating a more ethical workplace environment for their employees.

 However, this is where their efforts end when it comes to fair labor.
 They do not share knowledge of any human rights violations that their employees may face, they do not pay their employees living wages, and they do not have any programs in place or plans to implement programs to promote the well-being of their employees.